777arc/PySDR/content/cyclostationary.rst

 Unfortunately, doing this for thousands or millions of alphas is extremely computationally intensive.
 The other downside of just taking the FFT of the CAF is it does not involve any averaging.
 Efficient/practical computing of the SCF usually involves some form of averaging; either time-based or frequency-based, as we will discuss in the next two sections.

 Below is an interactive JavaScript app that implements an SCF, so that you can play around with different signal and SCF parameters to build your intuition.
 The frequency of the signal is a fairly straightforward knob, and shows how well the SCF can identify RF frequency.
-Try adding pulse shaping by unchecking the Rectangular Pulse option, and play around with different rolloff values.
+Try adding pulse shaping by unchecking the Rectangular Pulse option, and play around with different roll-off values.
 Note that using the default alpha-step, not all samples per symbols will lead to a visible spike in the SCF.
 You can try lowering alpha-step, although it will increase the processing time.

 .. raw:: html